vmzhivetyev/walksnail-osd-tool/README.md

 * Aspect Ratio Correction: Added option to rescale input video to 4:3 aspect, addressing distortion issues for videos recorded with "4:3 FULL" setting in VRX.
 * FPS and Timing Fixes: Fully fixed issues with final video's fps and OSD-to-video timing desyncs.
 * Last used render settings (Encoder, Bitrate, etc.) are now preserved across app relaunches.
+* Linux builds in releases! ffmpeg not included.

 * OSD Rendering Enhancements:
     * Fixed positioning of OSD glyphs, no more gaps and overlaps.
     * Fixed parsing of [Debug SRT files](https://walksnail.wiki/en/Debug).
+    * Loading an SRT file is now optional.
+You can also toggle SRT rendering with a checkbox.
     * Added checkboxes for Debug SRT components, only enable the things you want.
     * Implemented automatic text wrapping for Debug SRT content.
     * Added checkbox to fully disable OSD rendering in the final video.